Anthony Campbell (British biochemist): Other interests

 Campbell has been a musician all his life, as a tenor soloist, conductor, and viola player, trained under Gerald Davies at the Royal Welsh College of Music and Drama.
 His solo performances include The Lighthouse by Peter Maxwell Davies, and Amahl and the Night Visitors, directed by an opera producer from Covent Garden.
-He played the lead in several light operas at the New Theatre and Sherman Theatre, and other theatres in South Wales, and sang as a solosist or in oratorios at concerts in Paris and Cardiff including the Aldeburgh Festival.
+He played the lead in several light operas at the New Theatre and Sherman Theatre, and other theatres in South Wales and sang as a soloist in oratorios at concerts in Paris and Cardiff including the Aldeburgh Festival.
 During the 1970s he was also deputy conductor of Cardiff Polyphonic Choir.
 For several years he was conductor of the University Hospital of Wales Choir and Chapel Choir, which he helped to found.
-As a tenor soloist, he sang in several BBC Radio oratorio broadcasts.
+As a tenor soloist he sang in several BBC Radio oratorio broadcasts.

-As a student he played bridge for Cambridge University and Cambridgeshire County, his team winning in 1970; the Inter-Universities Waddington cup.
-After 45 years, he has started playing again, is Chairman of Penarth Bridge Club, plays for East Wales, and writes weekly bridge articles for his local newspaper Penarth Times.
-He has five children and six grandchildren.
+As a student, he played bridge for Cambridge University and Cambridgeshire County, his team winning in 1970 the Inter-Universities Waddington cup.
+After 45 years, he started playing again and became Chairman of the Penarth Bridge Club, plays for East Wales, and writes weekly bridge articles for his local newspaper Penarth Times.